 The suit jacket’s wide notch lapels – with a buttonhole through the left lapel – leave no doubt regarding the film’s contemporary setting.
 Another concession to the ’70s are the long double vents which work in Mitchum’s favor given his tall, 6’1″ stance.

 The jacket has straight flapped hip pockets on the waist and a welted breast pocket where Marlowe wears the blue silk display kerchief that matches his tie.

 Less is seen of the suit’s matching trousers, which have a flat front with belt loops around the natural waist.
 It has side pockets where Marlowe frequently places his hands, and the bottoms are plain-hemmed.

-Marlowe’s “powder blue” cotton dress shirt has a long-pointed spread collar that was fashionable during the decade.
+Marlowe’s “powder blue” cotton dress shirt by Frank Foster has a long-pointed spread collar that was fashionable during the decade.
 It buttons down a front placket and with a single button on each rounded cuff.

 Despite some of the extra width seen on his lapels and collar, Marlowe’s blue silk necktie is still a relatively classic width, tied in a four-in-hand knot.
 As stated, it indeed matches his blue silk pocket kerchief.

 Marlowe’s feet aren’t given much screen time, but his voiceover description appears to be inaccurate as the shoes look more like plain black leather slip-ons rather than brogues as there are no visible laces.
 The bicycle-toe shoes have a high vamp that differentiates them from more casual loafers.